 What is a Guitar Nut?

-The nut has grooves, or slots, cut into it that correspond with the string that is designated to sit in them, and these grooves are, together with the saddles, what holds your guitar’s strings in place.
+The nut has grooves, or slots, cut into it that correspond with the string that’s designated to sit in them.
+Together with the saddles, these grooves hold your guitar’s strings in place.

 Not all nuts are the same.
 There are different designs and shapes that can have a big impact on sound.
 The material also influences the tone of your guitar.
 Bone, graphite, and synthetic bone nuts are all prized for their resonance.
-Graphite nuts are a favorite amongst those looking for the best tuning stability, as many are impregnated with PTFE (Teflon), which means that no lubrication is ever necessary.
+Graphite nuts are a favorite for those seeking the best tuning stability, as many are impregnated with PTFE (Teflon), which means no lubrication is ever necessary.

 What Is Nut Width?

-As we pointed out in the intro to this post, nut width is such an overlooked detail, especially for newer players, but getting the right nut width for you can mean the difference between fast progression on a comfortable guitar or struggling to reach for chords and having overall poor technique.
+As we pointed out in the intro, nut width is such an overlooked detail, especially for newer players.
+But getting the right nut width can mean the difference between fast progression on a comfortable guitar or struggling to reach for chords and having overall poor technique.

 Are Neck Width and Nut Width the Same?

-We understand that all of these measurements can be confusing, with some terms seemingly merging into one another, but to set the record straight nut width and neck width are not the same thing, despite the fact that some people use the terms interchangeably.
+We understand that all these measurements can be confusing, with some terms seemingly merging into one another, but to set the record straight, nut width and neck width aren’t the same thing, despite the fact that some people use the terms interchangeably.

 Nut width, as we mentioned earlier, is the width of the nut itself.
-You might find, however, that there is a taper in the width of the neck just below the nut, making the neck width ever so slightly smaller than the nut width.
+You might find, however, that there’s a taper in the width of the neck just below the nut, making the neck width ever so slightly smaller than the nut width.

-While the nut itself has an impact on string spacing, they are not interchangeable terms.
-Nut width is the overall girth of the nut, and string spacing is a measurement of the distance between each string.
+While the nut itself has an impact on string spacing, they aren’t interchangeable terms.
+Nut width is the overall girth of the nut and string spacing is a measurement of the distance between each string.

 Wide nuts do generally mean wider string spacing, but there are specialty designs that see wide nuts with narrower string spacing to suit player preference.

-It’s worth noting that string spacing is not measured at the nut but at the saddles.
-String spacing tends to get progressively wider from the nut to the saddle, so the spacing between the nut slots and the saddles is unlikely to match, but regardless, measuring at the nut would be incorrect
+It’s worth noting that string spacing isn’t measured at the nut, but at the saddles.
+String spacing tends to get progressively wider from the nut to the saddle, so the spacing between the nut slots and the saddles is unlikely to match.
+Regardless, measuring at the nut would be incorrect.

 The majority of manufacturers use imperial measurements (inches) to denote nut width.
 Sometimes you’ll see it as a decimalized figure, eg. 1.7”.
 Other times, you’ll see measurements in inches and eighths or sixteenths, e.g. 1 7/8”.
 More rarely, you might find a nut measured in the metric system using millimeters, e.g. 44mm.